vatesfr/xen-orchestra/docs/xoa.md

 You can also download XOA from xen-orchestra.com in an XVA file.
 Once you've got the XVA file, you can import it with `xe vm-import filename=xoa_unified.xva` or via XenCenter.

 After the VM is imported, you just need to start it with `xe vm-start vm="XOA"` or with XenCenter.

-## First Login

-Once you have started the VM, you can access the web UI by putting the IP you configured during deployment into your web browser.
-If you did not configure an IP or are unsure, try one of the following methods to find it:

-- Run `xe vm-list params=name-label,networks | grep -A 1 XOA` on your host
-- Check your router's DHCP leases for an `xoa` lease

-**Note:** The default Web UI credentials are `admin@admin.net` / `admin`

-## Registration

-**The first thing** you need to do with your XOA is register.
-[Read the documentation on the page dedicated to the updater/register inferface](updater.md).

 ## Technical Support